Analyzing Koninklijke Philips (NYSE:PHG) & Check-Cap (NASDAQ:CHEK)

-Koninklijke Philips (NYSE:PHG) and Check-Cap (NASDAQ:CHEK) are both medical companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their institutional ownership, earnings, risk, analyst recommendations, profitability, dividends and valuation.
+Koninklijke Philips (NYSE:PHG) and Check-Cap (NASDAQ:CHEK) are both medical companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their risk, institutional ownership, analyst recommendations, earnings, profitability, valuation and dividends.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for Koninklijke Philips and Check-Cap, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for Koninklijke Philips and Check-Cap, as provided by MarketBeat.

 |Sell Ratings